 When travelling with a group of vehicles, parents or guardians should arrive at the border in the same vehicle as the children.

 Adults who are not parents or guardians should have written permission from the parents or guardians to supervise the children.
-The permission letter should include addresses and telephone numbers where the parents or guardian can be reached.
+The consent letter should include addresses and telephone numbers where the parents or guardian can be reached.

 CBSA officers watch for missing children, and may ask detailed questions about the children who are travelling with you.

-Returning to the United States: Western Hemisphere Travel Initiative
+Re-entry into the United States: Western Hemisphere Travel Initiative

 Flying: Passport required.